Kayla Bayless, PhD

 Research Interests

 - The Bayless lab seeks to uncover molecular signals that initiate angiogenesis, the process of new blood vessel formation from existing structures.
 Endothelial cells line blood vessels and remain dormant for decades but respond rapidly to pro-angiogenic signals and initiate new blood vessel growth.
-We have shown a variety of cytoskeletal, adaptor and transmembrane proteins are essential for this transition and continue to uncover new molecular pathways using genetic, biochemical, pharmacological, and microscopy techniques.
+The lab has shown a variety of cytoskeletal, adaptor and transmembrane proteins are essential for this transition and continues to uncover new molecular pathways using genetic, biochemical, pharmacological, and microscopy techniques.

-- We are also actively collaborating with multiple investigators to design biomaterials to promote angiogenesis, along with model systems to study lymphangiogenesis, angiogenic responses to nutraceutical compounds, decidualization, and tumor metastasis.
+- The team is also actively collaborating with multiple investigators to design biomaterials to promote angiogenesis, along with model systems to study lymphangiogenesis, angiogenic responses to nutraceutical compounds, decidualization, and tumor metastasis.

 Awards, Recognition and Service